jay-bman725/jaymakesvideos-website/README.md

 ## Browser Requirements

-This website requires **JavaScript** to function properly.
-Please ensure that JavaScript is enabled in your browser settings for the best experience.
-I reccomend Chrome and any Chromium based browser, but any browser **should** work
+This website is designed to work with and without JavaScript enabled.
+While JavaScript is **highly recommended** for the best interactive experience, all essential content remains accessible without it.

+### Features
+- **Without JavaScript**: Access to all content links, social media, and basic information
+- **With JavaScript**: Full interactive experience including theme customization, gradient effects, and smooth navigation

+Any modern browser will work, with Chrome and Chromium-based browsers providing the best experience.

 ---